SanariSan/v2ray-ws-tls/README.md

 ---

+#### Side note

+Project uses [nginx-proxy](https://github.com/nginx-proxy/nginx-proxy) and [acme-companion](https://github.com/nginx-proxy/acme-companion) containers.
+To make them work not only within this project, but also for proxying other projects, I assigned network `inbound` to both containers.
+Left more info about that [here](https://github.com/nginx-proxy/nginx-proxy/issues/1081#issuecomment-1372296950).

+---

 #### THIS INFO IS OPTIONAL AND FOR CONVENIENCE ONLY

 Use if you want to generate UUIDs from recognizable strings, for example "user1", "myid123", etc.